 What is a poet laureate?

 The title “Poet Laureate” originated in England.
 A poet laureate is appointed by the government of a country, and they are responsible for composing poems to commemorate special occasions as well as “[seeking] to raise the national consciousness to a greater appreciation of the reading and writing of poetry”.
+There have been many famous poets who have held this position.

 The fact that this esteemed title even exists should express just how important written works of art are, to both the individual and the collective.
 Having these elevated and respected places for artists is crucial in society.
 Art gives an outlet, a reprieve, and a sense of comfort to those who need it.
 To recognize someone who produces art in an official position only solidifies this importance.
+Poetry is so much more than just rhyming.

 Self-published poetry can be incredibly popular.
 DiggyPOD makes publishing poetry collections and chapbooks easy.
 There are tons of reasons why a poet should choose to self-publish.
 The unrivaled amount of freedom is one of the biggest reasons: the poet will decide exactly how their book is formatted, how the cover looks, and how they want to disseminate their work.
 The poet can choose to publish whatever types of poetry they want: haikus, limericks, sonnets, whatever!